 GitHub provides three pricing versions:

-Teams can work together on documents, keep track of changes, and leave comments.
-It is useful for different types of documentation, like project plans, reports, and sharing knowledge.
-Google Docs also integrates seamlessly with other Google Workspace applications, such as Google Sheets and Google Slides.
+Teams can collaborate on documents, track changes, and leave comments.
+Google Docs is useful for different types of documentation, like project plans, reports, and knowledge sharing.
+It also seamlessly integrates with other Google Workspace applications, such as Google Sheets and Google Slides.

 Google Docs is flexible and easy to use, but it lacks the structure and organization found in specialized platforms like Confluence.
-Google Docs does not have built-in features like workflow automation or code version control.
-You may need extra tools or integrations for these.
+It does not have built-in features like workflow automation or code version control, so you may need extra tools or integrations for these.

 Business-level Google Docs comes with the entire Google app suite and is offered in four distinct pricing tiers:

 As we continue to evolve and innovate, the relationship between our product managers and the development team remains a key driver of success.
-Using a proactive approach to internal documentation management enables us to create products that truly stand out in the market, like our soon-to-be-launched customer service platform, Touchpoint.
+Using a proactive approach to internal documentation management enables us to create products that truly stand out in the market.

 Email has been sent!